trueos/pcbsd/src-qt5/docs/controlpanel.rst

 .. figure:: images/ldap1.png

-.. note:: to prevent "DNS Update for localhost.pcbsd-3881 failed: ERROR_DNS_UPDATE_FAILED" errors, set the PC-BSD® hostname to include the realm name.
+.. note:: to prevent "DNS Update for localhost.pcbsd-3881 failed: ERROR_DNS_UPDATE_FAILED" errors, set the TrueOS® hostname to include the realm name.
 For example, if the current hostname is "pcbsd-3881" and the realm name is "maloney.local", change the hostname to "pcbsd-3881.maloney.local" in
    :menuselection:`Control Panel --> Network Configuration (Advanced) -->  Misc`.